fspringveldt/silverstripe-checio-integration/README.md

 The below short code should be placed in your the content section of your CMS page editor window

 `[BuyNowButton,data-chec-product-id="<your product id>",class="btn"]<your button text>[/BuyNowButton]`

-replacing the parts between <> with your product info and your link text respectively.
+replacing `<your product id>` with your chec.io product id and `<your button text>` with the text you want displayed in your button/link.

 ## Maintainer